nestauk/asf_core_data/README.md

 ### Merging with EPC <a name="mcs_epc_merging"></a>

 **asf_core_data/pipeline/mcs** contains functions for processing the raw MCS data and joining it with EPC data.
-In particular, running **generate_mcs_data.py** will process and save four different versions of the data to S3:
+In particular, running **generate_mcs_data.py** will process and save three different versions of the data to S3:

-1. Cleaned MCS installation data, with one row for each **installation**, taking the most recent version of each certificate
+1. Cleaned MCS installation data, with one row for each **installation**
 2. As in 1., with EPC data fully joined: when a property also appears in EPC data, a row is included for each EPC (so the full EPC history of the property appears in the data)
-3. As in 2., filtered only to the most recent EPC
-4. As in 2., filtered to the "most relevant" EPC which aims to best reflect the status of the property at the time of the installation: the latest EPC before the installation if one exists, otherwise the earliest EPC after the installation
+3. As in 2., filtered to the "most relevant" EPC which aims to best reflect the status of the property at the time of the installation: the latest EPC before the installation if one exists, otherwise the earliest EPC after the installation

 Further details about the processing and joining of the data are provided within asf_core_data/pipeline.